flimflam-austin/hugo-cms-test/content/quick_reads/20190905-18-07-02-qq-monday/index.md

       in 8 years James will have changed teams.
     _key: card-3-2799de82-69d4-40c3-82fa-0f1968e7cb5a
   - order: 3
+    useCheckmark: false
     body: >-
-      “I’m pro-life and the job of a judge is to decide cases before the court, but one of the concepts that really means a lot in America is **stare decisis** – that means you don’t overturn precedent unless there is a good reason.A I would tell my pro-life friends: you can be pro-life and conservative, but you can also believe in **stare decisis**.”
+      “I’m pro-life and the job of a judge is to decide cases before the court, but one of the concepts that really means a lot in America is**stare decisis** – that means you don’t overturn precedent unless there is a good reason.A I would tell my pro-life friends: you can be pro-life and conservative, but you can also believe in**stare decisis**.”

       Sen. Lindsey Graham (R-SC) Meet the Press.
     _key: card-4-17f9947c-5e74-47c9-8a60-cab0df7cdbf0
   - order: 4
+    useCheckmark: false
     body: >-
       > “Writing daily obits only reinforced what I had long suspected: It is the best beat in journalism.”